Dorothea Jordan: Early life

 Her paternal grandparents were Nathaniel Bland (1695/96, in Killarney, County Kerry – 1760), Vicar General of Ardfert and Aghadoe, and Judge of the Prerogative Court of Dublin, Ireland, and his second wife Lucy (née Heaton).
 The reports about Jordan's maternal ancestry are unproven; Grace Phillips has been described as the daughter of a Welsh clergyman, whose parish was at Trelethyn.

-Before April 1774, when she was thirteen, Jordan's father, who worked as a stagehand, abandoned the family to marry an Irish actress.
+Before April 1774, when she was age 13, Jordan's father, who worked as a stagehand, abandoned the family to marry an Irish actress.
 However, he continued to support the family by sending them meagre sums of money.
 This allowance was on the condition that the children would not use his last name.
 Jordan then adopted her mother's maiden name, Phillips.

 Theatrical career

 The historical record of Jordan's first stage appearance is not clear.
-Some sources claim that she made her debut in 1777 in Dublin, as Phoebe in As You Like It, whilst others suggest she premiered as Lucy in the Interlude The Virgin Unmask'd, on 3 November 1779.
-The knowledge of Jordans's time and other roles performed in Ireland is fragmentary, however she is known to have played Priscilla Tomboy in Bickerstaff's The Romp, Anne in Richard III, and Adelaide in the tragedy The Count of Narbonne.
+Some sources claim that she made her debut in 1777 in Dublin as Phoebe in As You Like It, whilst others suggest she premiered as Lucy in the Interlude The Virgin Unmask'd, on 3 November 1779.
+The knowledge of Jordan's time and other roles performed in Ireland is fragmentary; however, she is known to have played Priscilla Tomboy in Bickerstaff's The Romp, Anne in Richard III, and Adelaide in the tragedy The Count of Narbonne.
 At the Smock Alley Theatre, under the management of Richard Daly, Jordan began playing male roles in the company's "reversed" cast.
 Documentation shows her last appearance in Dublin came on 16 May 1782 when she spoke The Maid of Oaks Prologue.
 At the time she was pregnant with the illegitimate child of Daly, who was married.

 Rumours spread and she fled to England, specifically Leeds, where she was employed by Tate Wilkinson, manager of the York Company.
-It was during this move that she adopted the surname 'Jordan,' and like all the other women in the company (both unmarried and married), adopted the title "Mrs." Her first performance in England was the tragic role of Calista in The Fair Penitent, on 11 July 1782 for which she had been tutored by the scholar Cornelious Swan.
-Wilkinson paid her 15 shillings a week and she quickly won over the favour of her audiences, packing theatres.
-Despite the actress's versatile acting talents, the critics were not pleased with her performing tragedy roles.
+It was during this move that she adopted the surname "Jordan," and like all the other women in the company (both unmarried and married), adopted the title "Mrs." Her first performance in England was the tragic role of Calista in The Fair Penitent on 11 July 1782, for which she had been tutored by the scholar Cornelious Swan.
+Wilkinson paid her 15 shillings a week, and she quickly won over the favour of her audiences, packing theatres.
+Despite her versatile acting talents, the critics were not pleased with her performing tragedy roles.
 Dora faced harsh criticism for these roles as she was not considered socially acceptable to play women of a higher standing.
 Swan wrote to Tate to express his amazement at Jordan's talents: